Brendan Rodgers: Return to Celtic

 On 19 June 2023, Rodgers returned to Celtic, agreeing a three-year contract to replace outgoing manager Ange Postecoglou.
-He stated that "from a professional perspective and from a personal perspective, there was a real happiness for us to come back", and he "guaranteed" that he would stay for the entirety of this three-year contract.
+He stated that "from a professional perspective and from a personal perspective, there was a real happiness for us to come back", and he "guaranteed" that he would stay for the entirety of his three-year contract.

 Celtic began the 2023–24 season with a 4–2 win against Ross County in the opening fixture of the Scottish Premiership.
 Despite criticism after a League Cup exit to Kilmarnock and a goalless draw against St Johnstone, Celtic opened up an early lead in the Scottish Premiership helped by winning their first five away matches – something last achieved by Celtic in the 2017–18 season under Rodgers.
 In the Champions League, Celtic finished bottom of their group with four points, however they won their first home game in the competition since 2013 after beating Feyenoord 2–1.

 In February 2024, Rodgers was criticised after calling the BBC journalist Jane Lewis "good girl" during an interview.
 The campaign group For Women Scotland said it was depressing that "casual sexism is still embedded in sport", although Lewis defended Rodgers, stating she did not believe there was any offence intended by the comment.

 In March 2024, after criticising match officials (including John Beaton) following a 2–0 defeat at Heart of Midlothian, Rodgers was charged by the SFA.
 He said he would defend the charges, but received a one-match ban.

 Celtic finished the 2023–24 season winning the Scottish Premiership title, eight points ahead of Rangers.
 Celtic also won the Scottish Cup.

 In October 2024, after Celtic lost 7–1 against Borussia Dortmund in the Champions League, Rodgers' tactics were criticised, but he defended them and his players.
-Celtic finished in 21st place in the Champions League group stage, and were knocked out by Bayern Munich in the play-off phase.
+Celtic finished in 21st place in the Champions League league phase, and were knocked out by Bayern Munich in the play-off phase.

 Celtic won the 2024–25 Scottish Premiership, finishing 17 points ahead of second-placed Rangers.
 The title was the club's 55th, bringing them level with Rangers for most in Scottish football.
 Celtic also won the League Cup.
 Celtic lost the 2025 Scottish Cup final to Aberdeen on penalties, falling short of a domestic treble.

 In August 2025, Rodgers denied that there was a conflict between him and the Celtic board over transfer policy.
 That same month, Celtic failed to qualify for the Champions League, losing on penalties to FC Kairat.

 On 27 October 2025, Rodgers resigned following a 3–1 loss to Heart of Midlothian, with Martin O'Neill appointed as his temporary replacement; Celtic were second in the Scottish Premiership when he resigned, but had lost two league matches in a row and were eight points behind the league-leading Hearts.

+Al Qadsiah

+On 16 December 2025, Rodgers was appointed as head coach of Saudi Pro League side Al Qadsiah, signing a contract until 2028.